Streak in jeopardy? New No. 5 Modesto sizes up top-ranked Crusaders

 That’s a lot of good fortune.

-With nine underclassmen, including a freshman starting point guard (Michael Pearson), and a first-year coach (Brice Fantazia), the vultures are circling.
-The first to take its shot is also the newest member of The Bee’s All-District large-school top-5: Modesto.
+With nine underclassmen, including a freshman starting point guard (Michael Pearson) and a first-year coach (Fantazia), the vultures are circling.
+The first to take its shot is also the newest member of The Bee’s All-District large-school top 5: Modesto.

 The fifth-ranked Panthers have an intriguing starting five, but do they have the depth to knock off the best team in the Stanislaus District?
 We’ll find out Wednesday at Panther Palace.